Homes inspected by Igor Smetaniuk -

 Buying a Home is an emotional event.
 This makes it difficult for Home Buyers to remain completely objective about the property they desire, which may lead to a poor assessment.
 Even the most experienced Home Buyer lacks the knowledge of all components and systems of a building.
 Real Estate is the largest financial investment in your life; you want to make sure it’s a solid one.
 Home Inspections are important and necessary for your own protection and future security.
 Essentially, they are visual (non-invasive) examinations of the physical structure and numerous systems in a Home or Building, followed by a comprehensive report.

 Expectations during a Home Inspection must be kept in proper perspective by the Buyer.
 In reality, a Home Inspector does not arrive with a crystal ball nor do they have X-ray vision to see through walls.
-Frequently there are various constraints which are beyond the control of a Home Inspector.
-Areas of the home or building may be limited in assessment.
+Home Inspectors do not perform technical evaluations or exhaustive testing during a Home Inspection and may report them as further recommendations.
+Frequently, there are various constraints which are beyond the control of a Home Inspector, thereby, limiting assessment in certain areas of a home or building.
 This could be due to:

 • Furnishings